 consumerism

 Several weeks ago, a friend made a public appeal to our neighborhood coalition via our neighborhood Facebook group.
 He implored us to stop using pesticides in our gardens and lawns.
 All six of his (relatively) long-thriving beehives and their resident colonies had just collapsed simultaneously.
-He pointed to the obvious: with spring around the corner, the neighborhood was beginning to see new pops of color on dormant fruit trees and bushes. trucks marked with lawn care company names were starting to appear outside homes, with teams of young men wielding humming gas-powered weed whackers and swinging canisters of lawn growth chemicals.
+He pointed to the obvious: with spring around the corner, the neighborhood was beginning to see new pops of color on dormant fruit trees and bushes.
+Large trucks marked with lawn care company names were starting to appear outside homes, hauling with teams of young men wielding humming gas-powered weed whackers and swinging canisters of lawn growth chemicals and pesticides.
 Citing recent studies by biologists, chemists, environmentalists – private and government commissioned – my friend attributed the collapse of his hives to the recent influx of chemicals in the neighborhood.
 His experience and argument reflected those of some friends and colleagues.
-An amateur beekeeper, he belongs to a small of keepers, some professional and who were also seeing colonies suddenly fail and die throughout the state of Washington, following nationwide patterns of collapse as well.
+An amateur beekeeper, he belongs to a small network of keepers, some professional and otherwise, who were also seeing colonies suddenly fail and die throughout the state of Washington, following nationwide patterns of collapse as well.
 Clearly – he pointed out – this problem was a serious one affecting millions of bees in our state alone, one that surely would not be resolved quickly or easily.
 He acknowledged the need for greater political action through the regulation of pesticides in the face of the dire consequences of a world without enough bees to pollinate flowers, fruits, and other plants.
 His understanding of the scope of this problem was clear, that it is quickly becoming a global concern with a need for large-scale action.
 But in this instance, he merely requested that those persons in his immediate community adjust their own behaviors by re-thinking purchases and approaches to lawn care and alter them to better support the safety and survival of local bees.

 His strategy was a simple one.
-He targeted the purchases that his neighbors made, trying to persuade them to approach their consumption with an eye towards environmentalism by providing them with what seemed to be the information to convince them of this act’s importance.
+He targeted the purchases that his neighbors made, trying to persuade them to approach their consumption with an eye towards environmentalism by providing them with what seemed to be the necessary information to convince them of this act’s importance.
 He then listed places and products that he endorses as environmentally safe, making the opportunity for others to adopt these practices more convenient, hoping to greater incentivize them to make the change.
 In other words, he sought simple acts to address community-wide matters, advocating for local change as a means to approach the extensive problems he did not know how else to address or could hope to control.
 ‘Please,’ he asked, ‘be good neighbors, good citizens – think carefully about how what you buy and use impacts those around you.’